VA-Explorer/va_explorer/_sources/training/admin_guides.md.txt

 To set up VA Explorer for the Geographic Access mentioned in that section, you must load location data into the system.

-Locations in VA Explorer follow a hierarchical structure.
-A specific geographic region or jurisdiction has a name ("Name"), a type ("Type"), and a parent ("Parent").
-By specifying the Parent field, you can achieve the arbitrary level of nesting required to make a tree.
+Locations in VA Explorer follow an assumed three-level hierarchical structure by which each facility or hospital maps to an associated Level 2 ("District") and Level 1 ("Province) hierarchy.
+Each facility also has a corresponding `key`, which represents the XML option used in the dropdown list within ODK or Kobo, and a `status` which indicates if the Facility is actively producing VAs or not.

 The table below shows an example location hierarchy for States, Counties, and Cities in the United States.
 In this example, we have one state (California), two